pascal-ballet/ComputeShaderStudio/README.md

 **Add one or more Sprite2D to display the data of your Compute Shaders.**

+**Read [the tutorial](doc/ComputeShaderStudio.pdf) or look at the 2 minutes video to make your first Compute Shader in Godot**

 **Several examples are available: test them to understand how they work and what can be done**

-**Read the tutorial or look at the 2 minutes video to make your first Compute Shader in Godot**

 [![doc](screenshots/BTFG_documentation_front_page.png)](doc/behavior_tree_for_groups.pdf)